-During the USA trademark registration process, the Trademark Office may send you what is called an “office action.”
+During the US trademark registration process, the Trademark Office may send you what is called an “office action.”
 Basically, a trademark office action is a letter from the trademark examining attorney informing you about the status of your trademark application.
-In general, you must properly respond to the office action within six months of it being issued.
-If you do not respond to the office action by the deadline, your trademark application will go abandoned and you will be forced to start the application process all over again.
+In general, you must properly prepare and file the trademark office action response within six months of it being issued.
+If you do not file the trademark office action response by the deadline, your trademark application will go abandoned and you will be forced to start the application process all over again.

 Most of the time, a trademark office action raises relatively minor procedural or technical issues that need to be resolved before the trademark examining attorney will approve your application.
 For instance, the office action may require you to slightly amend the identification of products and services listed in your application, insert a disclaimer, or submit a better quality drawing of your trademark.
 These kinds of issues can often be handled with a telephone call or informal email to the trademark examining attorney in charge of reviewing your application.

-May I Assist You with Your Office Action?
+May I Help with Your Trademark Office Action Response?

 * (denotes required field)